Syllabus, Master's level, 2ST106

 - have ability to both in oral and written form present results of statistical analysis

-Teaching is given in the form of lectures and seminars.
+Teaching is given in the form of lectures.

 The examination consists of a written examination and 3 written written assignments.